 - Ongoing symptoms, noting any improvement, worsening or change.
 What impact do the symptoms have on the donor? - Involvement of other health care professionals.
 Has the donor been reviewed and what was the outcome?
-Any treatment or further investigations planned? - General donor support and reinforcement of self-care advice as appropriate. - Further referral, if required - Future donation, if appropriate - Agreed date of next contact
+Any treatment or further investigations planned? - General donor support and reinforcement of self-care advice as appropriate - Further referral, if required - Future donation, if appropriate - Agreed date of next contact

-Continue follow up, with the donor's agreement, until either symptoms have resolved or twelve months have passed since the initial injury.
-Ensure arm symptoms requiring intervention and/or persisting for more than twelve months are recorded as Serious Adverse Events of Donation for reporting purposes.
+Continue follow-up, with the donor's agreement, until either symptoms have resolved or six months have passed since the initial injury.